Will Watsonville Community Hospital be saved?

 That’s the consensus of a group of government and local health care leaders who in the past month have created a healthcare district and raised an astonishing $20-plus million to acquire the long-struggling hospital, which declared bankruptcy in December.
 But the new group, called Pajaro Valley Healthcare District Project (PVHDP), is still seeking about $20 million – $15 million of which it hopes to get from the state — so it can purchase the hospital.

-On Wednesday, a judge will decide if the group has secured enough funding to close the deal by Aug.
-31.
+On Wednesday, a judge will decide if the group has secured enough funding to close by August 31.

 Even with the immediate shortage, those closest to the sale are optimistic it will go through.